python-packaging-tutorial/python-packaging-tutorial/sphinx_presentation/source/binaries_dependencies.rst

 In order to achieve **high performance**, programs can:

-1. **Minimized the number of operations** on the CPU required to acheive a certain task
+1. **Minimized the number of operations** on the CPU required to achieve a certain task
 2. **Execute in parallel** to leverage multi-core, many-core, and GPGPU system architectures